EnvoyAI/examples/README.md

 ### Schema
 The data that your algorithm evaluates is called its _inputs_, the data your algorithm produces is called its _outputs_.
 Both input and outputs must have well defined data type definitions called a _schema_.
-The McCoy Platform uses an Json-Schema and some custom extensions to describe the Machine inputs and outputs as well as some display information.
+The McCoy Platform uses an YAML-Schema and some custom extensions to describe the Machine inputs and outputs as well as some display information.

 ### Accounts, Organizations, and Sharing